lizardon/TouchScrollStageText/README.md

     <s:TextArea width="100%" skinClass="com.lizardon.touchscrollstagetext.TouchScrollStageTextAreaSkin" text="TouchScrollStageTextAreaSkin"/>
     <s:TextInput width="100%" skinClass="com.lizardon.touchscrollstagetext.TouchScrollStageTextInputSkin" text="TouchScrollStageTextInputSkin"/>

-Additionally, because the implementation depends on ToucEvents the Multitouch input mode has to be set to MultitouchInputMode.TOUCH_POINT.
+Additionally, because the implementation depends on TouchEvents the Multitouch input mode has to be set to MultitouchInputMode.TOUCH_POINT.
 This can be done in the Application initializer:

     flash.ui.Multitouch.inputMode = MultitouchInputMode.TOUCH_POINT;